Undocumented Student Resources

 Leadership, Employment, and Career Resources

 PLU is committed to providing opportunities for all students to gain work experience and skills.
-Alumni & Student Connections collaborates closely with The Diversity Center staff regarding alternatives to student employment for undocumented students.
+Alumni & Student Connections collaborates closely with The Center for DJS staff regarding alternatives to student employment for undocumented students.
 Career advisors in the Alumni & Student Connections office are available to meet with students and alumni for internship and career planning.

 The following resources are offered for work eligibility awareness and should not be used as legal advice.